Bra7wurs7/shortrest/README.md

 # shortrest
-aims to become the most powerful tool for using language models to work with text
+aims to become the most powerful tool for using language models to work with and on text

 ### using shortrest
 To start using shortrest, download the latest release from the [releases tab](https://github.com/Bra7wurs7/shortrest/releases).